 Included in the Company's expenses for the periods presented are amounts paid to a subsidiary of FIS for the provision by FIS to FNT of information technology infrastructure support, data center management and related IT support services.
 The amounts included in the Company's expenses to FIS for these services were \$20.4 million and \$16.7 million for the three month periods ended September 30, 2006 and 2005, respectively, and \$55.0 million and \$41.4 million for the nine month periods ended September 30, 2006 and 2005, respectively.
-In addition, the Company incurred software expenses relating to an agreement with a subsidiary of FIS that amounted to expenses of \$2.1 million for each of the three month periods ended September 30, 2006 and 2005, respectively and \$7.0 million and \$5.7 million for the nine month periods ended September 30, 2006 and 2005, respectively.
+In addition, the Company incurred software expenses relating to an agreement with a subsidiary of FIS that amounted to expenses of \$2.1 million for each of the three month periods ended September 30, 2006 and 2005, respectively and \$7.0 million and \$5.7 million for the nine month periods ended September 30, 2006 and 2005, respectively and \$7.0 million and \$5.7 million for the nine month periods ended September 30, 2006 and 2005, respectively.

 Historically, the Company has provided corporate services to FNF and FIS and received corporate services provided by FNF.
 These corporate services include accounting, internal audit, treasury, payroll, human resources, tax, legal, purchasing, risk management, mergers and acquisitions and general management.
 For the three month and nine month periods ended September 30, 2006, the Company's expenses included \$1.7 million and \$5.6 million, respectively, related to the provision of corporate services by FNF to the Company.
 There were no corporate services provided to the Company by FNF during the three month or nine month periods ended September 30, 2005.
-The Company's expenses were reduced by \$1.3 million and \$2.6 million for the three month periods ended September 30, 2006 and 2005, respectively, and \$1.5 million and \$7.1 million for the nine month periods ended September 30, 2006 and 2005, respectively, related to the provision of corporate services by the Company to FNF and its subsidiaries (other than FIS subsidiaries).
-The Company's expenses were reduced by \$1.2 million and \$6.6 million for the three month periods ended September 30, 2006 and 2005, respectively, and \$1.7 million and \$20.4 million for the nine month periods ended September 30, 2006 and 2005, respectively, related to the provision of corporate services by the Company to FIS subsidiaries.
+The Company's expenses were reduced by \$1.3 million and \$2.6 million for the three month periods ended September 30, 2005, respectively, and \$1.5 million and \$7.1 million for the nine month periods ended September 30, 2005, respectively, related to the provision of corporate to the provision of corporate services of corporate services by the Company to FNF and its subsidiaries (other than FIS subsidiaries).
+The Company's expenses were reduced by \$1.2 million and \$2.6 million for the three month periods ended September 30, 2006 and 2005, respectively, related to the provision of corporate services by the Company to FNF and its subsidiaries (other than FIS subsidiaries).
+The Company's expenses were reduced by \$1.2 million and \$2.6 million for the nine month periods ended September 30, 2006 and 2005, respectively, and \$1.7 million and \$2.0 million for the three month periods ended September 30, 2006 and 2005, respectively, related to the provision of corporate services by the Company to FNF and its subsidiaries (other than FIS subsidiaries).
+The Company's expenses were reduced by \$1.7 million and \$2.0 million for the nine month periods ended September 30, 2006 and 2005, respectively, and \$1.7 million and \$2.0 million for the nine month periods ended September 30, 2006 and 2005, respectively, and \$1.7 million and \$2.0 million for the nine month periods ended September